Rockies vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has put up 29 hits with nine doubles, a triple, four home runs and seven walks.
-He has driven in eight runs with 10 stolen bases.
+- Carroll has 30 hits with nine doubles, a triple, four home runs, eight walks and eight RBI.
+He's also stolen 10 bases.

-- Carroll hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is batting .387 with six doubles, a triple and seven walks.
+- Carroll has picked up at least one hit in seven games in a row.
+In his last 10 outings he is hitting .419 with six doubles, a triple and seven walks.

 Carroll Recent Games